Buildooor Research Brief -- March 2026

 The matrix also clarifies investor communication and self-governance.
 If you know a concept sits in "critical cannibalization risk / fast monetization", you can set explicit guardrails: limited engineering investment, hard payback thresholds, and clear sunset criteria.
 Conversely, if a concept sits in "low risk / slow monetization / high durability," you should expect longer payback and evaluate by compounding telemetry quality rather than immediate MRR.

 In a fast-cycle market, model launch days are not merely technical events.
 They are commercial events.
 Teams that process these shocks quickly can capture outsized demand before market messaging and platform UX normalize.
-This is where a lightweight but disciplined operating cadence outperforms both ad hoc shipping and heavyweight planning.
+A lightweight but disciplined operating cadence outperforms both ad hoc shipping and heavyweight planning in this window.

 Table 11.
 T+Window Operating Playbook After Major Model Releases